Caring for Tailored by OKA furniture

 • Avoid air pollution such as cigarette smoke and cooking fumes, which can cause fabric to fade or change color.

-• Avoid contact with household chemicals such as baby wipes (except for use on clever velvets), hair and skin preparations, fake tans, insect repellents and other cosmetics, or household cleaning materials other than those recommended as these are likely to damage the surface.
+• Avoid contact with chemicals such as baby wipes (except for use on clever velvets), haircare and skincare products, fake tans, insect repellents and other cosmetics, or household cleaning materials other than those recommended as these are likely to damage the surface.